'This Is Us' creator says season 2 finale flash-forward is the show's 'ending timeline'

 Airing Sept.
 25, the season 3 premiere whisks you back to the ’70s to see Rebecca (Mandy Moore) and Jack (Milo Ventimiglia) go on their first date, after their magical “Moonshadow” meeting.
 “We’re diving deep into Rebecca and Jack’s initial meeting,” he says.
 Also, it sounds like there will be some fun fallout to witness as Beth discovers that her brother-in-law, Kevin (Justin Hartley), and her cousin, Zoe (Melanie Liburd) began a romance at the wedding of Kate (Chrissy Metz) and Toby (Chris Sullivan).
 “There will be an interesting color on Beth when she starts suspecting something’s up with her relative and Kevin,” he says.

-To read more from Watson on Beth’s reaction to Kevin’s new relationship, head over here.
+To read more hints from Sterling K. Brown about that flash-forward cliffhanger, click here.

-And for more from Brown about that flashforward cliffhanger, here’s the place to go.
+Susan Kelechi Watson reveals why Beth won’t be dying in season 3 right here.

 Comments